+- Must show proof of being at least 18.

-- •Must be legally eligible to work in the U.S. - •Must have a minimum of a 10th grade education. - •Must have a valid driver's license and reliable transportation. - •Must be able to read, understand, write and communicate the English language. - •Must pass an illegal substance test. - •Must be able to physically perform the work of the trade.
+- Must be legally eligible to work in U.S.

+- Must have minimum 10th grade education.

+- Must have a valid driver's license and reliable transportation.

+- Must be able to read, understand, write and communicate the English language.

+- Must pass an illegal substance test.

+Must be able to physically perform the work of the trade.
-Laborers perform physically demanding tasks, in a variety of weather conditions that require strength, endurance and agility.

-Any type of construction safety training would be beneficial.
+Laborers perform physically demanding tasks, in a variety of weather conditions requiring strength, endurance and agility.
+Recommended Preparatory Classes: Any type of construction safety training

-•Must be able to work with all types of machinery.

-•Must be able to work at heights (scaffolds) and in confined spaces.
+- · Must be able to lift heavy objects. - Must be able to work with all types of machinery. - Must be able to work at heights (scaffolds) and in confined spaces.
+Work Experience: (Helpful, but not

 Work Experience: (Helpful, but not necessary for acceptance.)
-Previous experience working with construction is beneficial.
+Previous construction experience is beneficial.